a-sambhab/SnapSwap/README.md

    <li><a href="#problem">Problem</a></li>
-    <li><a href="#what-solved">What we solved</a></li>
+    <li><a href="#what-we-solved">What We Solved</a></li>
   </ol>
 </details>

 ## About The Project

-Meet SwapSnap, your easy-to-use platform for crypto investments.
-Make your own token collection, like a personal fund that fits your comfort.
-With SwapSnap, trading tokens is cheap and easy.
-It makes your crypto journey simple—buying and swapping tokens is straightforward.
+SwapSnap is the ultimate crypto investment platform that helps you craft personalized token collections resembling mutual funds based on your risk profile.
+You can make your own token collection, like a personal fund that fits your need.
+Trading tokens is cheap and easy with SnapSwap.
+It makes your crypto journey simple, buying and swapping tokens is very easy here.
 It's the best way to manage your crypto, with smooth trades and personalized plans that match how much risk you want.
 SwapSnap is here to make crypto simple and smart for you!
 Welcome to an easy and friendly way to handle crypto with SwapSnap!

 ## Built With